Jorge Carlos Ferreira Rodrigues da Cruz, Pedro Manuel Corrêa Calvente Barahona

 - 2 practical projects, that focus on the resolution of mid-sized constraint problems (on discrete and finite domains), and assess the ability of the students to problem modelling and the use and adaptation the techniques explored in the lab classes, albeit in simpler problems.

-The final grade is the average of these 4 components (grades rounded to the hundredths), a minimum grade of 8.0 being required both in the average of the 2 mini-tests and in the average of the practical projects.
+The final grade is the average of these 4 components, a minimum grade of 8.0 being required both in the average of the 2 mini-tests and in the average of the practical projects.

 The grade of the theoretical tests can be replaced by the grade obtained in the final exam.Only students with an average of grades of the practical projects no less than 8.0 have access to the final exam.